-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to breast cancer.
-This is called an urgent referral.
+Your GP should arrange for you to go to a breast clinic to have tests if you have symptoms that could be due to breast cancer.
+Depending on your symptoms and other factors, this might be an urgent referral.

 Seeing your GP

-A GP with 2,000 patients is likely to see only one woman a year who has breast cancer.
-But they will see a lot more women who have non cancerous breast conditions such as:
+On average, GPs see about 1 to 2 women a year who have breast cancer.
+But they will see a lot more women who have non cancerous (benign) breast conditions such as:

-- diffuse nodularity (lumpy breasts) – this is common in all age groups up to 50
+- diffuse nodularity (lumpy breasts) – this is more common in women younger than 50

 - breast pain – this is not a usual symptom of breast cancer